jan257/Courier-Management-System-/README.md

     ~~~
     Select * from staff;
     ~~~

 10. Now, To retrieve the details of all courier shipments from the tracking table, you can use the following SQL query.
-    -This query will return all rows from the tracking table, displaying information about each courier shipment, including the courier ID, location, status, and timestamp.
+- This query will return all rows from the tracking table, displaying information about each courier shipment, including the courier ID, location, status, and timestamp.

     ~~~
      Select * from tracking;